History & Heritage

 Discover The Little Black Book of Highball recipes, brought to you by Johnnie Walker and Diageo Bar Academy.

-From absolute classics to adventurous serves, this ever-evolving booklet will be your go-to for the latest highball creations from around the world.
+Whether you want to recreate the classics or explore the world in seven highballs, this ever-evolving booklet will be your go-to for the latest highball creations from across the globe.